-Interview with Dr. Liz discussing the benefit of working with a team
+Interview with Dr. Liz discussing the benefit of working with a therapy team

 No matter the condition, having a team of different disciplines that is able to work together is beneficial to patient care.
 This is called interprofessional care, which is care where different health care professions work together to optimize patient care.
 Engage therapy has three different therapies including physical, occupational, and speech therapy.
 To discuss the benefits of interprofessional care, I asked Dr. Liz Yates Horton, PT, DPT, NCS, owner of Engage Physical Therapy, several questions about how interprofessional care can be beneficial for patients with neurological disorders.

-A lot of times it can be difficult for patients to differentiate between different disciplines, so can we first start with describing the main purpose of PT, OT, and SPT?
+A lot of times it can be difficult for patients to differentiate between different disciplines, so can we first start with describing the main purpose of PT, OT, and SLP?

 All 3 therapies really work well together.

 Physical Therapy works on mobility, balance, strength, and ability to do everyday activities.
 Occupational therapy works on things that fill your days.
 That can be an occupation like a job, things you want to do for leisure or things you need to do, like being able to make a cup of coffee or get into your bathroom.
 There is a lot of crossover between physical and occupational therapy and we work really well together to help an individuals maximize their potential and be as independent as possible with their goals for their everyday life.

 People often think speech therapy is just related to speech.
 So, yes it does work on speech.
 It can work on voice production and clarity, but they can also work on swallowing and strengthening muscle of your throat.
 Speech therapy also works on thinking and cognition.
 There is a lot of overlap in terms of cognition or thinking skills with occupational therapy.
 A lot of times occupational and speech therapy will be working towards a similar goal just in different ways.

 All 3 disciplines can really work together holistically to maximize function and can also have a lot of overlap between what we are all working on together.